Osborne Park hospital expansion

 Intent of the artwork

-The secondary entrance to the Hospital is located at the Family Birthing Centre drop off via Limosa Close.
+The secondary entrance to the Hospital is located at the family birth centre drop off via Limosa Close.

 The artwork/s may incorporate small scale sculptures placed throughout the landscape, treatments to the ground plane such as patterned or text-based etching or inlays, and treatments of the nesting tree itself.